kmanc/unifi_network_setup/wireguard.md

-# Wireguard to your home
+# VPNing to your home

 Setting up Wireguard on my USG was much easier than I expected, and allows me to access my network no matter where I am.